mwwhited/BinaryDataDecoders/src/Notes.md

   * use new publish mode to replace robocopy from build.bat script
 * change github build back to yaml from linux script
 * figure out how to make sql package either conditional on linux or actually build on ubuntu
+* fix nuget version to be back on pre-release